FAKE REFRIGERANTS: “Should we worry?”

 This webinar aims to inform its audience on the latest findings on this emerging problem, and measures that are being taken/ proposed to protect our stakeholders – refrigeration and air conditioning technicians, customs agents and equipment owners – from potentially fatal risks of such contaminated refrigerants.

-By: Michael Bennett is the General Manager of Refrigerant Reclaim Australia (RRA), the internationally awardedproduct stewardship programme.
+By Michael Bennett, General Manager of Refrigerant Reclaim Australia (RRA), the internationally awarded product stewardship programme.
 Since commencing, the RRA programme has grown from 50 tonnes per year in the early days to more than 500 tonnes each year now.
 In addition to his long-term efforts for RRA, Michael has also contributed to national and international initiatives particularly in the field of extended producer responsibility and product stewardship.
 Michael assisted the OECD with their publication – Extended Producer Responsibility – A guideline for Governments, and was a lead author of the IPCC and TEAP Special Report – Safeguarding the Ozone Layer and the Global Climate System.
 In addition he coauthored the initial study and development guidelines for the Australian refrigeration and air conditioning licensing initiative.

 This Webinar has ended